 VIOLENT CONFLICT is an ever-present threat in many parts of the world and is almost always about power and resources.

 Whether people feel included or excluded and whether they have fair access to jobs and basic services like the police, courts, hospitals and schools plays a key part in conflict dynamics.
 These are the fundamental issues that can lead to grievances building up, sowing the seeds of violent conflict.

 This issues section of the site tries to explain current thinking on key conflict issues from inside and outside Saferworld, and provides relevant examples of Saferworld’s programme work.
 We use evidence and experience from our in-country programmes to make recommendations to international policy makers which leads to real changes on the ground.

-You can read more about Saferworld’s strategy to prevent violent conflict and build safer lives.
+Read more about Saferworld’s strategy to prevent violent conflict.